Webull: Valuation Stretched, Profitability Uncertain (NASDAQ:BULL)

 This article was written by

-I am an undergraduate student at UC Berkeley pursuing a double major in Business Administration (Haas School of Business) and Economics, with a strong academic foundation and a 3.98 GPA.
-As a Regents’ and Chancellor’s Scholar, I have a deep interest in financial markets, particularly in uncovering undervalued equities through rigorous fundamental and valuation analysis.
-My focus is primarily on healthcare, technology, and insurance sectors—industries where I believe investor mispricing and narrative bias frequently create alpha opportunities.
+I am an undergraduate student at UC Berkeley pursuing a double major in Business Administration (Haas School of Business) and Economics, with a strong academic foundation as a Regents’ and Chancellor’s Scholar, I have a deep interest in financial markets, particularly in uncovering undervalued equities through rigorous fundamental and valuation analysis.
+My focus is primarily on healthcare, and TMT sectors.
+These are industries where I believe investor mispricing and narrative bias frequently create alpha opportunities.
 I have hands-on experience in trading, portfolio construction, and financial modeling, and I regularly write deep-dive equity research articles to test theses and engage with other investors.
 My investing style blends growth-at-a-reasonable-price (GARP) principles with a contrarian lens, often targeting companies temporarily misunderstood by the market.
 I also write on Seeking Alpha to develop and share high-quality investment research that goes beyond surface-level commentary.
-I aim to deliver insightful, data-backed perspectives—grounded in long-term fundamentals and macro awareness.
+I aim to deliver insightful, data-backed perspectives, grounded in long-term fundamentals and macro awareness.
 My goal is to grow as an investor while building a network of thoughtful, detail-oriented readers and contributors.

 Analyst’s Disclosure:I/we have no stock, option or similar derivative position in any of the companies mentioned, and no plans to initiate any such positions within the next 72 hours.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.